bottlesdevs/build-tools/runners/vaniglia/readme.md

 - `./build32.sh`
 - `./package.sh`

-## Chardonnay recipe
+## Vaniglia recipe
-The chardonnay runner is a 64bit build with 32bit compatibility and the following patches:
+The vaniglia runner is a 64bit build with 32bit compatibility and the following patches:
 - josh flat theme patch
 - staging patch